dot-microservices/dot/README.md

 - **delimiter   :** Delimiter between service and method names.
 It must be same value in server and client instances.
 It's a single dot(.) by default.
 - **discover    :** Parameters for node-discover module.
 Please see official repository for more information.
 - **group       :** This parameter is for grouping services.
 If you set a value, client instance connects matched servers only.
+- **iface       :** Network interface for detecting IP.
+Default is eth0.
+This will be ignored if you don't provide redis parameter.
 - **redis       :** ioredis instance
 - **secret      :** Encryption key for auto discovery feature.
 It's a string "dot" by default.
 - **timeout     :** Request timeout.
 Socket communication has auto recovery feature but in some cases you might want to have a timeout option.